DarrenJDocherty/Atomic/README.md

 # Usage

 Version 1.1 allows you to log any custom event to a log table in the database, just pass through the users server id, the log category, and what you want to log.
-Check example.lua for an example on how to log when a user uses the /giveitem command (from redem-rp).
+Check example.md for an example on how to log when a user uses the /giveitem command (from redem-rp).

 **Server**: TriggerEvent("Log", source, "Category", "Action")